Unlocking the Power of Mentorship: Insights from Emerging Global Leaders

 Both speakers agree on the fact that you can have more than one mentor as it helps you garner different perspectives.

 “Don’t limit yourself to one mentor.
-You can establish multiple mentoring relationships with individuals who can help you grow in different aspects of your life; personal, career, business, etc. Think of it as building your own personal board of directors.”
-Charles underscores.
+You can establish multiple mentoring relationships with individuals who can help you grow in different aspects of your life; personal, career, business, etc. Think of it as building your own personal board of directors,” Charles underscores.

 Research has shown those who have mentors tend to have better career-related outcomes that stem from these mentor functions, it also shows those who receive the greatest benefit have multiple mentors.

-4. How to get the best from your mentor
+4. How to Get the Best from Your Mentor

 Secondly, you have to be hungry for it.
 “How bad do you want their advice?
 What are you willing to sacrifice to make it happen?”

-Fourthly, don’t take their time for granted.
+Thirdly, you have to make it a value-centered relationship.
+“No matter how insignificant you think it is, give value.
+Don’t take their time for granted.
 One of the biggest challenges with mentors is finding time to mentor, hence let it be more about relationship building.
-“Remember, we are all human.
+Remember, we are all human.
 Consistently reach out to them to update on your progress.
-Mentoring is not another ‘job’, it’s about cultivating relationships.”
+Mentoring is not another ‘job’, it’s about cultivating relationships,” she remarked.

 A mentoring relationship succeeds and is satisfying for both parties when both the mentor and the person being mentored take an active role in developing the relationship.

 For Charles, you get what you aim for in a mentor.
 Therefore, you have to establish goals for the relationship.
 “Discuss and agree upon the goals of the relationship and what you, personally, are doing to make it a successful venture.
-Review these goals from time to time to be sure the relationship is working; if not, adjust and refocus.”
+Review these goals from time to time to be sure the relationship is working; if not, adjust and refocus.
+Establish communication methods and frequency of contact from the beginning.
+Talk with your mentor to determine the channels of communication that will work for both of you. i.e. will you meet face to face or communicate mainly through e-mail and the telephone?”

-“Manage expectations and build trust.
+Charles continues: “Manage expectations and build trust.
 Mentoring takes time and implies sacrifices for both the person being mentored and the mentor.
 Be respectful of your mentor’s time and the other priorities in her life such as family, travel, and community activities.”

 “Finally, always express your gratitude.
-I like to say, gratitude is the key to doors of more opportunities.
+I like to say, that gratitude is the key to doors of more opportunities.
 Your mentor is likely to give a lot more than you do in the relationship in terms of time and contacts,” he explains.

 Join thousands of young Africans launching their careers.